bids-standard/bids-specification/src/02-common-principles.md

 which would suffer if an external repository would not be available anymore.
-This specification currently does not go into the details of recommending a particular naming scheme for including different types of source data (raw event logs, parameter files, etc. before conversion to BIDS).
+This specification currently does not go into the details of recommending a particular naming scheme for including different types of source data (such as the raw event logs, parameter files and equivalent generated before conversion to BIDS).
 However, in the case that these data are to be included:

 1. These data MUST be kept in separate `sourcedata` folder with a similar